Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

-The measurement of the triple Higgs coupling using non-resonant dihiggs production at both the LHC and future 100 TeV collider has been studied in great detail in the literature which was recently reviewed in~\cite{Contino:2016spe}.
+The measurement of the triple Higgs coupling using non-resonant di-Higgs production at both the LHC and future 100 TeV collider has been studied in great detail in the literature which was recently reviewed in~\cite{Contino:2016spe}.
 Among all the channels for the Higgs decay final state, the $bb\gamma\gamma$ channel~\cite{Barger:2013jfa,Dolan:2012rv,He:2015spf,Huang:2016cjm,Barr:2014sga,Kling:2016lay,Huang:2015tdv,Cao:2016zob} is the most promising due to the combination of large $h\to bb$ branching ratio and more accurate reconstruction of photon momentum compared with other channels which helps reduce the backgrounds.
-Three different topologies of Feynman diagrams of the $pp \to hh $ process via the gluon fusion production are shown in Fig.~\ref{fig:ggtohh}.
-Due to the destructive interference between the triangle and box diagram for the dihiggs production in the gluon fusion channel, it is believed that at 14 TeV LHC with 3 ${\rm ab}^{-1}$ luminosity, the triple Higgs coupling $g^{(1)}_{HHH}$ can be measured to only 30\% uncertainty given that it is consistent with the SM expectation~\cite{Barger:2013jfa}.
-However, at a 100 TeV collider with 3 ~${\rm ab}^{-1}$ luminosity, the SM value of the triple Higgs coupling can be discovered with a significance of $S/\sqrt{B} =8$ ~\cite{Barr:2014sga} with a very well constructed di-photon invariant mass.